The following professionals lent their expertise to this article:

 A group of five medical professionals in Dallas, wearing white lab coats and stethoscopes, engaged in a discussion in a bright, modern office with large windows.

-For LPNs who want to advance their career, and earn a higher salary, a Bachelor of Science in Nursing (BSN) degree may be the best next step.
+For LPNs who want to advance their career and earn a higher salary, a Bachelor of Science in Nursing (BSN) degree may be the best next step.
 BSN degrees can help LPNs become registered nurses (RNs) and open doors to leadership opportunities down the road.
-Registered nurses earn a median annual salary of $86,070 as of May 2023, and growth in job openings is expected to hit 6% between 2022 and 2032.
+Registered nurses earn a median annual salary of $93,600 as of February 2026.
+Job demand remains high with 193,000 openings expected annually through 2032.

 How Online LPN to BSN Programs Work